 Make your next party or family outing special by having it in one of West Des Moines' beautiful parks.
+Shelter rental reservations can be made beginning on the first business day of January each year.

 |American Legion Park||75 people